-If a preference was identified, explain how the use of a preference or method of prioritization will address the unmet need or gap in benefits and services received by individuals and families in the qualifying population or category of qualifying population, consistent with the PJ's needs assessment and gap analysis:
+If a preference was identified, explain how the use of a preference or method of prioritization will address the unmet need or gap in benefits and services received by individuals and families in the qualifying population or category of qualifying population, consistent with the PJ's needs assessment and gap analysis: The need for stable housing for individuals experiencing homeless, especially those with severe service needs and those are chronically homeless, emerged during consultations and through the needs assessment.
+Numerous service providers and the CoC noted that individuals with severe service needs are not well served by congregate emergency shelters and are very vulnerable when unsheltered.
+Throughout the consultations, it was also raised that it is a priority of the County to provide more permanent housing opportunities to those within the homeless service system, opening up units for currently unsheltered residents.

-Prince George's County's Continuum of Care will apply its Coordinated Entry Policy (see Appendix C) to HOME-ARP funded units, including use of the Composite Score and By Name list approach.
-Additionally, the Continuum of Care will implement an additional method of prioritization specifically for HOME-ARP funded rental (see Appendix D).
+Prince George's County's Continuum of Care will apply its Coordinated Entry Policy to HOME-ARP funded units, including use of the Composite Score and By Name list approach.
+The 2022 policy includes a method of prioritization specifically for HOME-ARP funded rental (see Appendix C).
 For the non-congregate shelter units, a method of prioritization will be created that prioritizes individuals with severe service needs.